 The Short Version

-Here are some things that may be of interest regarding the person behind it all.
-I have a mind for mathematics, and a heart for philosophy.
-My favorite books could be supporting evidence: The Alchemist, Gorgias, and How to Lie with Statistics.
-If you haven't read it, HTLWS is not at all advocating that one should actually lie with statistics; the intention was to arm people with the ability to see through the charades often paraded around as evidence, and I highly reccomend it to anyone who will listen.
+My favorite books could be supporting evidence of that same duality: The Alchemist, Gorgias, and How to Lie with Statistics.
+If you haven't read it, HTLWS is not at all advocating that one should actually lie with statistics; the intention was to arm people with the ability to see through the charades often paraded arounde as evidence, and I highly recommend it to anyone who will listen.

 Thank you for taking the time to learn a bit more about me.
 If you have any interest in having a chat, please reach out to me on LinkedIn (you can find my profile at the top or the bottom of the page).
 I'd love the chance to connect with someone new and perhaps even collaborate on a new project together.